-Disneyland With Littles.
+Disneyland With Babies.
 What Rides Can You Babywear On And More.

-Want to visit Disneyland with a baby?
+Are you planning to go to Disneyland with your baby?
 Don't know what to pack?
 Wonder if your baby can go on rides?
+As an annual pass holder and a mother I have answers to many of those questions.

-Remember the security checkpoints to get in the park.
+Remember, Disneyland has security checkpoints to get into the park.
 If you leave and come back every single bag requires inspection.
-It is a real pain.
+That is a real pain.

 You want to make sure you bring enough baby food and diapers.
-You are won't need to bring them all for one day.
-Take this into consideration that if you’re carrying multiple bags with you, there’s no way can take all these bags with you on the rides.
+Not too much though.
+Consider this if you’re carrying many bags with you, you cannot take all these bags with you on the rides.
 Do you want to leave a few bags unattended in your stroller?

-As far as food and snacks go, I think it is far easier to order them from Amazon and have it delivered to the Disneyland Hotel.
-If you’re staying at a different hotel in the area, you should call ahead of time to see if this is possible.
+Food and snacks are easy to order from Amazon and can be delivered to the Disneyland Hotel.
+If you’re staying at a different hotel in the area, call ahead of time to see if they hold packages

-There is also a CVS on South Harbor less than a mile away from Disneyland.
+If you need anything CVS is on South Harbor less than a mile away from Disneyland.

 Here is what I suggest you pack: